zendesk/maxwell/docs/docs/config.md

 The option `blacklist_tables` controls whether Maxwell will send updates for a table to its producer AND whether it captures schema changes for that table.
 Note that once Maxwell has been running with a table marked as blacklisted, you *must* continue to run Maxwell with that table blacklisted or else Maxwell will halt.
 If you want to stop blacklisting a table, you will have to drop the maxwell schema first.
-Also note that with table blacklisting enabled, Maxwell cannot distinguish between row updates for blacklisted tables and row updates for unknown tables; it will just assume that all row updates for unknown tables relate to blacklisted tables.

 <script>
   jQuery(document).ready(function () {